bohemia111/relaxyz/README.md

 A breathing app built on Nostr.

-Choose from six preset breathing patterns or create your own, choose one of four soundscapes based on a mix of brown and pink noise or choose silence, set a duration, and breathe.
+Choose from six preset breathing patterns or create your own, choose one of four soundscapes or silence, set a duration, and breathe.
 Your sessions, streaks, and achievements are backed up to a private Nostr relay and restored automatically when you log in with your Nostr extension (beta feature, also stored locally).

 ## Features